-When buying via Ad Exchange real-time bidding, one of the most important factors is ensuring that your bid response is participating in the auction.
-If the bid response makes it to the auction, it has a better chance at improving your win rate - the percent of impressions won out of all bids submitted.
-However, it’s possible that some of your bids may not be winning in auction due to bid response filtering.
+When buying via Authorized Buyers real-time bidding, one of the most important factors is ensuring that your bid response is participating in the auction.
+If the bid response makes it to the auction, it has a better chance of improving your win rate - the percentage of impressions won out of all bids submitted.
+However, it’s possible that some of your bids may not win in auction due to bid response filtering.

 What is bid response filtering?

-Each real-time bid submitted to the Ad Exchange undergoes a screening process before it can enter the live auction.
+Each real-time bid submitted to Authorized Buyers undergoes a screening process before it can enter the live auction.
 During this process, your bid may be filtered due to publisher exclusions or incorrect use of the RTB BidResponse protocol.
 Even if your bid successfully makes it to the live auction, you may lose because your bid price was lower than the publisher’s asking price or a competing bid.
 The are three categories of filtering:

-- Google filtered: First, Google will review the bid response to determine whether it's in a valid format and the creative is compliant with Google’s policies and standards.
+- Google filtered: First, Google reviews the bid response to determine whether it's in a valid format and the creative is compliant with Google’s policies and standards.

 - Publisher filtered: Once the bid response makes it through Google’s review, it's checked against the publisher’s requirements to ensure that it doesn't violate publisher exclusions.

 - Auction filtered: After the bid response passes the Google review and publisher exclusions, it competes in the auction.
 However, the bid does not win in auction if the bid price was set lower than either the publisher’s asking price or a competing bid price.